crjaensch/smart-todo-cli/README.md

 # smart-todo-cli
-A minimalistic command line todo app
+A minimalistic command line todo app with AI assistance